sefinek/KuroNekoPot/README.md

 # KuroNekoPot 🐈‍⬛
-A simple honeypot created with Express.js.
+A simple honeypot developed with Express.js.

 ## Features
 1. ✅ Integration with AbuseIPDB